Ontario's 2020 tornado total nearly double the yearly average

-Thursday, August 6th 2020, 1:01 pm - Ontario averages just under 13 twisters a year, but there has already been 23 in 2020 so far, with at least one additional tornado under investigation.
+Ontario averages just under 13 twisters a year, but there has already been 25 in 2020 so far, with 15 storm events under investigation by the Northe

 Summer 2020 has been an active tornado season in Ontario, kicking off into high gear with what was eventually deemed an outbreak, even before the season technically started.

 Following the June 10th event, in which seven tornadoes were confirmed, there have been 16 more verified in the province, including another outbreak on July 19 (total included a waterspout).
 The latest tornadoes occurred during the Civic Holiday long weekend.

 On average, Ontario sees roughly 12.6 tornadoes a year, and so far, 2 have been confirmed, with at least one additional twister pending from the Mitchell area during the Aug.
 3 storms.